KKural/Exercise_3.1/Dodona-Learning-Path/description/Dodona_Learning_Path_Overview.md

 ---

-#### 9. Chi-Square Analysis Exercise (Apply)
+#### 9. Chi-Square Analysis Exercise (Evaluate)
 ![Chi-Square Analysis Exercise](../images/chi-square-analysis.png)

-An exercise where students apply chi-square tests to analyze categorical data in a criminological context, such as examining the relationship between demographic factors and crime categories.
-This builds statistical application skills while maintaining relevance to criminological research questions.
+An exercise where students apply and evaluate chi-square tests to analyze categorical data in a criminological context, examining the relationship between education level and crime type.
+This builds statistical application and evaluation skills while maintaining relevance to criminological research questions about demographic factors and crime patterns.

 ---